sandrajoseph16/CloudComputingLab/week_3/README.md

-## How to run three components, a Database, a database Admin and a web frontend using Django
+## How to run three components, a Database, a database Admin and a web frontend on a Docker

 - Create a docker network for components to communicate with each other.
 ```sh